angrybacon/doomsday-wiki/markdown/chapters/ddft/uncommon-piles.md

 ## Time Spiral Piles

-{{Time Spiral}} was a common sideboard card in older Doomsday lists, predating the rise of SDT Miracles.
+:card[Time Spiral] was a common sideboard card in older Doomsday lists, predating the rise of SDT Miracles.
 It can still be used to make functional piles, but these days is obviated by Echo of Eons.
 For this reason the card sees little to no play, but the pile is presented here for its historical interest.